 Could we somehow go back to our primitive psyche?
 What creates the illusion of distinction in time?
 How can it be destroyed again?

 Circulation of Matters, 2016

 I fabricated a 9" cubic pendulum by casting concrete and designed a performative installation, Birth of Time.
 This work examines the kinetic motion of the cubic pendulum as well as its potential psychic effect to access the unconscious on a collective scale.

 concrete, chain, metal sheet, MDF, hardware and caster wheels

 I found the motion of pendulum simple and beautiful.
-The consistent exchange of potential and kinetic energy created a sense of movement — the perception of time.
-It also resembled the behavior of our psyche as a constant flux between memory and imagination creating a sense of present — In the present, everything is in motion with the highest kinetic energy.
+The consistent exchange of potential and kinetic energy created a sense of movement.
+This

-After prototyping, I started designing the pendulum with three major considerations:
+After prototyping, I started to design with three major considerations:

 Gravity Engine, 2017